solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

     ![The SQL on-demand connection is highlighted.](media/sql-on-demand-selected.png "SQL on-demand")

 5. Modify the SQL query to perform aggregates and grouping operations to better understand the data.
-Replace the query with the following, making sure that the file path in `OPENROWSET` matches your current file path:
+Replace the query with the following, making sure that the file path in `OPENROWSET` matches your current file path (replace `[asadatalakeXX]` with with the name of your Primary data lake account, as seen in the Data tab under Storage accounts (`asadatalakeXXXXXX`)):

     ```sql
     SELECT